so-rose/blext/docs/installation.md

 	Please refer to the [`uv` installation guide](https://docs.astral.sh/uv/getting-started/installation/).

-There's nothing to install!

-Instead, whever you wish to run `blext`, you should write `uvx blext@latest` instead, like this:
+Whenever you wish to run `blext`, you should write `uvx blext@latest` instead, like this:
 ```
 $ uvx blext@latest --help  # equiv. to 'blext --help'
 Usage: blext COMMAND